Non-Thermal Production of Sexaquark Dark Matter

 \subsection{Asymmetric reheaton decay}

-The most direct mechanism is for the reheaton $\phi$ itself to decay asymmetrically into matter versus antimatter through CP-violating couplings.
-If the reheaton carries CP-violating phases beyond the CKM matrix, its decays can satisfy the Sakharov conditions~\cite{Sakharov:1967dj}: \begin{itemize} \item \textbf{Baryon number violation:} The reheaton decays into hadronic final states that do not conserve net baryon number. \item \textbf{C and CP violation:} The decay rates satisfy ${\Gamma(\phi \to B + X) \neq \Gamma(\phi \to \bar{B} + X)}$, where $B$ represents baryonic matter (including sexaquarks with ${B=2}$) and $X$ denotes accompanying SM particles. \item \textbf{Out-of-equilibrium conditions:} The reheaton decays occur while ${\Gamma_\phi \lesssim H}$, ensuring the asymmetry is not washed out by inverse processes. \end{itemize} This scenario would naturally generate both the observed baryon asymmetry ${\eta \sim 6 \times 10^{-10}}$ and a corresponding sexaquark asymmetry in a unified framework.
+The most direct mechanism is for the reheaton $\phi$ itself to decay asymmetrically into matter versus antimatter through CP-violating couplings {in addition to the Yukawa or gauge couplings that produce strange quarks, discussed in Section~\ref{sec:Bstrange}.
+The Yukawa couplings in Eq.~\eqref{eq:pseudoscalar} and vector couplings in Eq.~\eqref{eq:vector} conserve baryon number individually}.
+If the reheaton carries CP-violating phases beyond the Cabibbo-Kobayashi-Maskawa~(CKM) matrix, its decays can satisfy the Sakharov conditions~\cite{Sakharov:1967dj} {and generate both baryon and sexaquark asymmetries}: \begin{itemize} \item \textbf{Baryon number violation:} The reheaton {couples to BNV operators, enabling} decays into hadronic final states that {violate} net baryon number. \item \textbf{C and CP violation:} {The BNV couplings introduce new phases that allow interference between tree- and loop-level decay amplitudes.} The decay rates satisfy ${\Gamma(\phi \to B + X) \neq \Gamma(\phi \to \bar{B} + X)}$, where $B$ represents baryonic matter (including sexaquarks with ${B=2}$) and $X$ denotes {light} accompanying SM particles. \item \textbf{Out-of-equilibrium conditions:} The reheaton decays occur while ${\Gamma_\phi \lesssim H}$, ensuring the asymmetry is not washed out by inverse processes. \end{itemize} This scenario would naturally generate both the observed baryon asymmetry ${\eta \sim 6 \times 10^{-10}}$ and a corresponding sexaquark asymmetry in a unified framework.
 The required CP violation must come from new physics in the reheaton sector, as the CKM phase is insufficient to generate large asymmetries~\cite{Gavela:1993ts, Huet:1994jb}, and electroweak~(EW) sphalerons are exponentially suppressed at ${T \ll T_{\rm EW}}$.

 For example, consider a CP-odd reheaton coupling (such as the pseudoscalar coupling $y_{qP}$ in Eq.~\eqref{eq:pseudoscalar}) or a complex scalar with CP-violating interference between tree-level and loop-induced decay amplitudes.
-Such couplings can yield decay asymmetries
+Such couplings can yield decay asymmetries of